tent/tent.io/content/_faq.md

    developers much more freedom than Centralized Social Service Providers have allowed before.
 We can't wait to see what the community comes up with.
 Client libraries are coming soon.
+5. **Ask others to build for Tent** Request Tent support in your favorite social apps.
+Developers will only support new protocols if they know their users are interested and will use the new features.
+Tell them you want support for Tent.

 ### Is there a Tent app for my favorite activity?